EvanSkiStudios/GMC-JAM-43_Starship-Elemental/README.txt

 =================================================================
 Fire : Shoots a wall of flames in front of the ship

-Earth : Summons an Asteroid feild
+Earth : Summons an Asteroid field

 Ice : Shoots a wall of ice that freezes enemies

-Lightning : Creates a sheild around the ship and zaps enemies
+Lightning : Creates a shield around the ship and zaps enemies

 =================================================================